ohollmen/DPUT/README.md

 ## DPUT::Retrier->new(%opts)
 Construct a Retrier.
 Settings:

 - cnt - Number of times to retry (default: 3)
 - delay - delay between the tries (seconds, default: 10)
 - args - Arguments (in array-ref) to pass to function to be run (Optional, no default).
 - debug - A debug flag / level for enabling module internal messages (currently treated as flag with now distinct levels, default: 0)
+- badret - A custom callback defining whether return value of main retry callback is a bad return value.
+- raw - A low level power-user flag to return the actual "raw" value of the retry callback (e.g. http result handle, DB connection handle, FTP connection or some other reference, which are all "true" / valid $ok values).
+  NOTE: This is only safe when internally used badret callback does not "invert" the value and both retry callback and badret callback are geared around "$ok" (perl-style, not shell style) return convention.

 Return instance reference.
 The retry options can be passed either with keyword -style convention